josephmoresena/Rxmxnx.JNetInterface/README.md

 * FinalizeCall(JArrayObject<JShort>?): Finalizes a call with a result of type short[].
 * FinalizeCall<TElement>(JArrayObject<TElement>?): Finalizes a call with a result of type java.lang.Object[].

+Both `JNativeCallAdapter` and `JNativeCallAdapter.Builder` are `ref struct` types, making them incompatible with the Visual Basic .NET language.

 #### Type Metadata

 Type metadata objects allow `Rxmxnx.JNetInterface` to identify at runtime the types of Java objects referenced through